-We interview Bristol-based poet and author Shaun Clarke for an exclusive interview.
+We catch up with Bristol-based poet and author Shaun Clarke for an exclusive interview.
 The prolific writer shares his inspirations, book-writing secrets and what he’s planning to do next!

 When did you first realise you wanted to be a writer?